 The base vehicle was manufactured in the USA and shipped to the UK for fitting of the Alvis turret.
 The pictures below show the base vehicle and turret mockup.

 There aren’t many pictures of the actual turret fitted to the base vehicle about the interwebs but this one seems to be it.

-The crew sat in a hull down pod, driver in front and gunner and commander behind and to the sides.
-Like the recent Puma design, this sacrificed a little situational awareness for smaller dimensions, better protection and improved collaboration between crew.
+The crew sat in a hull-down pod, driver in front and gunner and commander behind and to the sides.
+Like the recent Puma design, this sacrificed a little situational awareness for smaller dimensions, better protection and improved collaboration between the crew.
 The turreted version mounted the 40mm CTA cannon and a 7.62mm machine gun.
-The commanders thermal viewer was a direct lift of the M1 MBT but the main sensor was a new design, mounted on a 5m elevating mast that when not in use, allowed the sensor head to be retracted beneath armour.
-The elevating senor allowed the vehicle to remain in dead ground or behind cover.
-The hybrid electric drive provided 500kw of lithium ion/diesel engine power that could accelerate the vehicle to just under 50kph in 9 seconds and achieve a top speed of 90kph.
+The commander thermal viewer was a direct lift of the M1 MBT but the main sensor was a new design, mounted on a 5m elevating mast that when not in use, allowed the sensor head to be retracted beneath the armour.
+The elevating senor allowed the vehicle to remain in the dead ground or behind cover.
+The hybrid-electric drive provided 500kw of lithium-ion/diesel engine power that could accelerate the vehicle to just under 50kph in 9 seconds and achieve a top speed of 90kph.
 When the silent mode was engaged, the battery capacity allowed it to travel 6 to 10km and the total range was 650km.
 The base protection package resulted in a vehicle weight of 19 tonnes.